sq1agency/dip-into-dev/Part 1 - Technology and Terminology/outline.md

 * You guys all look the same, so if I need a developer, I can just grab one, right?
 	* Nope!
 	* We typically differentiates ourselves according to our specialties
+	* Talk about being ramped up counting for a lot (show stats with line counts and other "impressive" metrics)
-	* Front End, Back End, Full Stack
+	* Front End, Back End
+	* And even inside of those categories, there are specialties within those.

 * Why can't you just get good at all of it?
 	* There's just too much!